fzampirolli/mctest/VPL_modification/README.md

 addition to the activity variation (parametric questions) designed for each student in CSV format.
-To fix it automatically, create a VPL activity in Moodle, loading these JSON and CSV files, as well as other files in this folder (use the latest version).
+To fix it automatically, create a VPL activity in Moodle, upload these JSON and CSV files, as well as other files in this folder (use the latest version).
 The student receives automatic feedback on his code, such as an activity grade.